Truc4p/derma-mind/md-files/AI_DERMATOLOGIST.md

 ## 📄 License & Attribution

-- Google Gemini Pro: Subject to Google AI terms
+- Google Gemini: Subject to Google AI terms
 - Medical knowledge: Properly cited from sources
 - Code: MIT License (or your choice)
 - For educational purposes